hurui200320/nsg/doc/nikon-z-gps.md

 A standalone reference for implementing a GPS/time-sync provider for Nikon Z cameras using the Bluetooth Low Energy “smart device” mode (the same mode used by Nikon SnapBridge).
 This document does **not** cover the ML-L7 remote-shutter mode.

 > This is a reverse-engineered protocol.
-It is known to work for the BLE-layer discovery, pairing handshake, and GPS payload format; the step that follows the ID write may require Bluetooth Classic bonding and is not fully implemented here.
+It is known to work for the BLE-layer discovery, pairing handshake, Bluetooth Classic bonding step, and GPS payload format on the Nikon Z50 II.

 ---